Last updated: 25 May 2020

-The total number of vehicles in New Zealand affected by the wider recall is reported at 586,963 (500,949 non-Alpha and 86,014 Alpha).
-As at mid-August 2018, 45 percent of all Alpha airbags and 42 percent of non-Alphas have been replaced.
+The total number of vehicles in New Zealand affected by the wider recall was initially reported at 575,981 (82,984 Alpha and 492,997 non-Alpha).
+As at December 2019, around 88 percent of those Alpha airbags and over 64 percent of non-Alphas had been replaced.

 No - we recommend vehicle owners:

 Cars with non-Alpha Takata airbags are still considered safe to drive until suppliers are able to complete the voluntary recall for them in future, as only a small percentage of the potentially faulty airbags are likely to malfunction in a crash.

 Vehicle owners should act promptly on all recall notices.
 This includes where Takata airbags have been replaced previously – in some instances the initial recall was completed by replacing older Takata airbags with newer ones.
 The newer Takata airbags were at the time the only replacements available.
 They are less prone to failure, as the age of airbags is a contributing factor, but are still potentially defective, so it’s necessary to replace them again.
 While this may be inconvenient for vehicle owners, it’s important to remove the risk.